-Our goal is to equip officials, managers and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning for, procuring, and managing design-build projects for water and wastewater facilities and the infrastructure.
-All WDBC programs are led by experienced trainers with participants receiving handouts and CEU’s.
-Check the Events page for the latest listing of Education and Training Sessions.
+Our goal is to equip officials, managers, and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning, procuring, and managing design-build projects for water and wastewater facilities and their infrastructure.
+Check the Events page for the latest listing of education and training sessions.

-- Principles and Practices of Collaborative Delivery Methods for Water Projects
+- Principles and Best Practices of Collaborative Delivery

-- A good class size is 12-20 attendees with representation of procurement, legal, and operations and maintenance.
-We encourage inviting other agencies and public officials that could be involved in either the current or future projects to attend your session.
+- A good class size is 20 – 40 attendees, which should include procurement, legal, and operations and maintenance representatives.
+We encourage inviting other agencies and public officials that could be involved in either the current or future projects.

-- Produced with the input of utility and agency managers throughout the US, who have told us “what they need to know” in order to be prepared to handle both regular and emergency issues related to water infrastructure projects.
+- Our sessions are continually updated courtesy of utility and agency managers throughout the U.S. who have told us “what they need to know” in order to be prepared to handle both regular and emergency issues related to water infrastructure projects.

-- Participants receive (and use) the WDBC Municipal Water and Wastewater Design-Build Handbook and additional handout materials.
+- Participants receive (and use) the WDBC Water and Wastewater Design-Build Handbook and additional handout materials.

 - A pre-session questionnaire is used to guide the session and achieve participant learning objectives.